 The Rev. Gini Gerbasi, Rector

-Gini Gerbasi is a graduate of the Wesley Theological Seminary in Washington (with Anglican Studies at the Virginia Theological Seminary).
+Gini Gerbasi is a graduate of the Wesley Theological Seminary in Washington (with coursework in Anglican Studies at the Virginia Theological Seminary).
 She is also a graduate of both the Undergraduate and Law School at the College of William and Mary.
 In her previous life, she worked in public policy relating to poverty and hunger, and as a criminal defense attorney.
 She was ordained in 2007, and served as Associate Rector at Christ Church in Kensington, Maryland, before moving to St. John’s Lafayette Square in 2012.
 Gini left St. John’s, Lafayette Square to become our Rector in June of 2014.

 Gini is a certified Daring Way Facilitator.
 Daring Way is based on the Research of Brené Brown, which explores topics such as vulnerability, courage, shame, and worthiness.
 Daring Way is a deeply theological approach to life that invites us, as Paul does, to recognize that in accepting our vulnerabilities we can be strong and courageous (2 Corinthians 12:10).
 In being real with one another, we can be truly free to love God, one another, and ourselves.